 On the other hand, it’s good to share a little bit of me that might add to your entertainment and even perk up the odd evening.
 On the Sophie’s Voice Facebook page Saturday night movie marathon recommendations have been very popular so, to compliment the well thought out advice of today’s Instagram post, I thought I’d give you one for today.

 It spawned 3 sequels – all terrible and none directed by Steven Spielberg.
-They’re absolutely forgettable but people still watched them.
-The momentum from the first iconic film drove them a very long way.
+They’re absolutely forgettable – but people still watched them.
+The momentum from the first iconic film drove them an astonishingly long way.

 Well, let me give you my interpretation.
 I think it’s horror and I would elevate it and say it deserves to be discussed with the type of language we use for Hitchcock.
 The budget and the schedule were extended repeatedly yet still Spielberg couldn’t make his shark look like an actual shark.
 That seeming failure gives the film everything that makes it a masterpiece…more importantly, it gives it everything that makes it terrifying.

-Spielberg worked around the vacuum with better dialogue, better characterisation, better cinematography, better music…better everything.
+Spielberg worked around that vacuum with better dialogue, better characterisation, better cinematography, better music…better everything.
 It’s a tribute to making do with what you’ve got and making it work.
 Not just work – but excel.
-With a million shots of shark dentistry, the film would have been a plaque ridden cliché of maritime digestive plumbing.
+With a million shots of shark dentistry, the film would have been an enamel and plaque ridden cliché of maritime digestive plumbing.
 With almost none, any appearance is enough to make you jump out of your seat.
-The shadow of Jaws in the water makes your skin crawl.
+The looming shadow of the monster in the water makes your skin crawl.

 Interestingly, Spielberg lays off the infamous Jaws theme in most of the boat shots.
 You can almost hear Quint, Brody and Hooper sweat.
-You can certainly hear their breathing – even as they attempt to silence it with their fear that they can be heard by their nemesis.
+You can certainly hear their breathing – even as they attempt to silence it with their growing belief that they can be heard by their nemesis.
 It’s a study of the ridiculous way humans react in the face of absolute fear.
-The boat scenes show men frozen in terror then jettisoned into murderous action by necessity – or, in Quint’s case, by greed.
+The boat scenes show men frozen in terror then jettisoned into murderous action by necessity.
+Or, in Quint’s case, by greed.

 Hooper has good intentions for his studies but they’re erased by relentless attacks from the fish that fascinates him.
-He goes from advocate to volunteer executioner in a boat ride – and he is not at all motivated by any desire to protect the citizens of Amity Island.
+He goes from advocate to volunteer executioner in the space of a single boat ride – and he is not at all motivated by any desire to protect the citizens of Amity Island.
 Quint is almost as horrifying as Jaws.
 He offers to hunt for a sizeable reward but we are left in no doubt that he loves the kill as much as the thrill of the chase.
-He is the most memorable victim – because it’s impossible to feel sorry for him.
+He is the most memorable victim, because it’s impossible to feel sorry for him.
 We should – his nemesis doesn’t strike because it’s a victim of constant attacks, but because it’s a bloodthirsty, indiscriminate killer.
-His victim is a war hero who never really came home.
+The victim is a war hero who never really came home.

 Hooper makes sure that we don’t see Jaws as typical.
-It’s an unusual specimen – freakishly huge and with a particular taste for human blood.
+It’s an unusual specimen – freakishly huge and with a peculiarly singular taste for human blood.
 Only Brody thinks of the community.

 The entire escapade costs one life, one boat, most of the participants’ respective dignity and the survivors’ previous perceptions of themselves.
-Both are forced to face themselves and their fears and live with the mental scars.
+All are forced to face themselves and their fears and two will have to live with the mental scars.
 If you can imagine them staying in touch afterwards then you’re watching a different movie.
 You know Hooper goes back to the safety of a library – no more scuba cage for him – and Brody returns to Ellen, the only person who understands his turmoil.